 Myocarditis and Pericarditis following COVID-19 Vaccination

-Myocarditis is inflammation of the heart muscle.
-Pericarditis is inflammation of the outer lining of the heart.
-Inflammation is the body’s immune system response to injury or illness.
-(More information)
+Myocarditis and pericarditis after COVID-19 vaccination are rare.
+Myocarditis is inflammation of the heart muscle, and pericarditis is inflammation of the outer lining of the heart.
+In both cases, the body’s immune system causes inflammation in response to an infection or some other trigger.

 - Chest pain